 Interesting Facts and Conservation: Birds can see ultraviolet light, this allows kestrels to see urine trails of small mammals, which can lead them to their next meal!
 While populations of many raptors are increasing, the little American Kestrels are declining in Canada.
 Loss of open habitats mixed with trees and the reduction of insect prey is driving these declines.
-Use insecticides only when crop pests meet economic thresholds, protect riparian areas and keep bluffs intact to provide habitat.
+Limit or eliminate the use of insecticides, protect riparian areas and keep bluffs intact to provide habitat.
 They also will take readily to nest boxes, which would be a fun project with kids and a good way to get a little mouse control around the yard.